dentedpixel/GradientMaker/README.md

-# GradientMaker
+# Gradient Maker

-GradientMaker is a SwiftUI Control for adjusting gradients
+Gradient Maker is a SwiftUI Control for adjusting gradients

 <table>
   <tr>